-The Arizona Monsoon Season is something many who live here look forward to.
+The Arizona Monsoon Season is something many who live in Arizona look forward to.
 Say the word "Monsoon" and people usually think of Southeast Asia...
 Torrential rains for days and days.
 Jungles, flooding, mud up to the knees, mosquitoes attacking, no sun to be seen, rivers overflowing!

 The weather can be intense!
 With action-packed storms including vivid lightning shows and thunder from all directions.
 Rain may be so forceful, it feels like you're in a tempest!